 Recommended Formats: Commander

 Shadowspear has quite a lot to like about it.
-For just one colorless mana, you get an equipment that gives you a +1/+1 as well as trample and lifelink.
+For just one colorless mana, you get a +1/+1 as well as trample and lifelink.
 Plus, it has the added ability to strip opposing permanents of hexproof and indestructible for a turn.

 Shadowspear is well costed and the boost alongside trample allows you to be very aggressive.
 While the lifelink and the ability to disrupt opposing creatures give you a solid defense and an ability to disrupt opposing gameplans.
 Couple all this with the fact that it can be tutored for with Urza’s Saga and you have a recipe for success.